 Gonorrhoea, considered a minor disease, was a major cause of sterility in women, who could have it without any symptoms.
 It also caused blindness in babies, whose eyes were infected in the birth canal.

-A long course of ‘irrigation’ treatments – disinfectant forced into the urethra for men, and the vagina for women – was the standard approach.
-However, although it could not be treated effectively, gonorrhoea often became dormant after a few years.
+A long course of ‘irrigation’ treatments – disinfectant forced into the urethra for men and the vagina for women – was the standard approach.
+Although it could not be treated effectively, gonorrhoea often became dormant after a few years.